 A landlord may demand eviction of tenant upon expiry of tenancy contract in the following cases (but not limited to)

-Demolishing property: if the owner wishes to demolish the property for reconstruction or add new constructions for obtaining the benefit from the leased property, provide that necessary license has obtained.
+Demolishing property: if the owner wishes to demolish the property for reconstruction or add new constructions for obtaining the benefit from the leased property, provide that the necessary license has been obtained.

 Maintenance: If the property requires renovation or maintenance which cannot be executed while the tenant is occupying the property.

 personal use.
 If the landlord wants to recover the property for his personal use

 Sale of property: If the landlord wishes to sell the leased property.

 Some reliefs claimed by the landlord are as follows:

 - A landlord may claim monetary compensation for any damage that occurred to the property on behalf of the tenant.

 - Claim compensation for repairs and maintenance of property